BrandonDuenas/House-Depot-Sales-by-Region/README.md

    10. Roseville $3656 with 8 counted sales

 C.The amount of Deliverys and installations for the top 10 revenue cities are:
-   1. Manteca with 40 deliveries and
+   1. Manteca with 40 deliveries and 23 installations
-   2. Stockton with 29 deliveries and
+   2. Stockton with 29 deliveries and 14 installations
-   3. Tracy with 15 deliveries and
+   3. Tracy with 15 deliveries and 9 installations
-   4. Modesto with 11 deliveries and
+   4. Modesto with 11 deliveries and 8 installations
-   5. Lathrop with 10 deliveries and
+   5. Lathrop with 10 deliveries and 8 installations
-   6. Ceres with 3 deliveries and
+   6. Ceres with 3 deliveries and 3 installations
-   7. Patterson with 5 deliveries and
+   7. Patterson with 5 deliveries and 2 installations
-   8. Lodi with 1 delivery and
+   8. Lodi with 1 delivery and 0 installations
-   9. Delhi with 3 deliveries
+   9. Delhi with 3 deliveries 3 installations
-   10. Roseville with 2 deliveries and
+   10. Roseville with 2 deliveries and 0 installations